Monitoring Heart Failure

 Tip 5: Quit Smoking and Using Tobacco

-You've probably heard how smoking can be harmful.
-For a person with heart failure, smoking and using tobacco causes your blood pressure to rise and increases your risk for heart disease.
-Here are some ways quitting can be helpful.
-If you quit, you will likely:
+You probably know how smoking can be harmful.
+For a person with heart failure, smoking and using tobacco causes your blood pressure to rise and raises your risk for heart disease and many other conditions.

 If you quit, you will likely: